- We advise you to exercise normal safety precautions in Albania.

 Where to get help

 Australia does not have an Embassy or Consulate in Albania.
-You can obtain consular assistance from the nearest Australian Embassy which is in Rome, Italy:
+You can obtain consular assistance from the Australian Embassy in Rome, Italy:

 Australian Embassy, Rome